eth-cscs/py2spack/docs/implementation.md

 Utilities for parsing pyproject.toml files.
 The code is partially adapted from [pyproject-metadata](https://github.com/pypa/pyproject-metadata) on GitHub, with customized error handling.

+#### cmake_conversion.py

+Utilities for parsing CMakeLists.txt files and converting specified dependencies to Spack.

 #### cli.py

 Makes the main `core.convert_package` method usable and configurable from the command line.